Rent prices in cities near Grand Terrace

 - Median Housing Costs Per Month$1,431

 There is a total of 4,380 households in Grand Terrace, CA, of which 1,288 have children and 3,092 are without children.
 Per Census data, Grand Terrace has 3,166 family households and 1,214 non-family households.
 The size of a household in Grand Terrace, CA is 2.84 people, on average.
 The median household annual income in Grand Terrace is $70,200, and the monthly housing costs are $1,431.

 Grand Terrace, CA Education Statistics

-Renting a studio apartment in Grand Terrace, CA
+Renting a 2-bedroom apartment in Grand Terrace, CA

 A spacious 2-bedroom apartment is a great investment, whether you want to share your apartment with someone else or just turn the other room, say, into a personal office.
 Located in one of the 25 Grand Terrace, CA properties, you currently have about 71 2-bedroom apartment rentals to choose from.
 It’s useful to know that the average size for these units is 804 Sq.Ft. and they rent for about $2,209.
 The good news is that these apartments come in all shapes and sizes, so you can be sure that there is something for every taste.
 With so many apartments to choose from, you might be wondering where to start.
 RentCafe allows you to filter the results, so you can limit your search to the apartments that fit your criteria.
 This way, you can filter out the apartments that don’t fit your budget or location preferences and you’ll snatch your perfect home even quicker.